 Most of the counts were proven, and Jackie Arklöf was found guilty on counts concerning violence to life and person, humiliating and degrading treatment, torture (Common Article 3 and Article 4 of Additional Protocol II), unlawful confinement (Article 78 of Geneva Convention IV), employment of prisoners in work of humiliating and degrading character (Article 95 of Geneva Convention IV), inadequate care of prisoners, (Article 5 of Additional Protocol II), forced movements of civilians (Article 17 of Additional Protocol II), disrespecting the protection of women (Article 76 of Additional Protocol I), and pillage (Article 133 of Geneva Convention IV and Article 4 of Additional Protocol II).
 These provisions constituted customary international law, were applicable in both international and internal armed conflicts, and provided the basis for criminal responsibility.
 Criminal responsibility for war crimes could be imposed on the basis of a reference in a domestic penal code to customary international law. (paragraphs 138, 142-63).

 The Swedish court thus applied customary international law, in the cloak of domestic law, as an adequate basis for criminal conviction.
-In this respect the commentator observed:
+In this respect, the commentator observed:

 ‘The judgment was interesting in two respects.
 First, the Swedish legal system had traditionally been described as dualist—where international law and, more specifically, treaties were mainly implemented through transformation, but also through incorporation.
 As the Swedish Penal Code illustrates, […] parts of customary law could be incorporated into Swedish law by reference (renvoi).
 Second, Sweden, like many other states, subscribed to the principle of legality, at the core of which were the requirements on specificity, non-retroactivity, foreseeability, and accessibility of the law.
 Chapter 22, section 6, provided that a violation of “a generally recognized principle or tenet relating to international humanitarian law concerning armed conflicts” constituted a crime.
 This provision and the present case brought to the fore questions about foreseeability and accessibility of the law, as illustrated by the fact that the court based part of Arklöf’s criminal responsibility on customary principles.
 For example, with reference to an ICRC study on customary international humanitarian law, the court included unlawful confinement among the acts constituting war crimes in a non-international armed conflict’.